freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

 ### Caveat 1: deletion vs. expunge {#caveat-1-deletion-vs-dot-expunge}

 By default, when you mark a message to be deleted, mu4e will apply the "Trashed" flag.
 Fastmail automatically destroys the messages flagged this way, as per IMAP standard.
-Unfortunately, there is no way to disable Fastmail from doing that.
+Unfortunately, there is no way to stop Fastmail from doing that.

 Instead of total deletion, I want to move messages to the "Trash" folder.
 I can simply use "move" command of mu4e, but it'd be nicer to use `d` button (deletion) for that.
 The following piece of elisp remaps the `d` button to "move to Trash folder" action.
 This way, neither mu4e nor Fastmail destroy the message.